MuseCompNet/muse-tech-central/README.md

 A collection of open-source museum projects.
 This is simply a list of organizations active on github along with a list of "featured projects" hopefully of interest to the broader community.
 It will attempt to be a more open replacement for the lost MuseTechCentral resource.

+My aim is to eventually model this after the [JQuery Plugin site](https://github.com/jquery/plugins.jquery.com), where repos can opt-in by including a manifest and a post-receive hook.
+For now, a list:

 - ### [Cooper Hewitt National Design Museum](https://github.com/cooperhewitt)
     - [palette-server](https://github.com/cooperhewitt/palette-server)